aatuh/recsys/CONFIGURATION.md

 - `PROFILE_WINDOW_DAYS` (float > 0 or -1) — how far back to build user profiles; -1 = all time.
 - `PROFILE_TOP_N` (int > 0) — number of top profile features (e.g., tags) to keep.
 - `PROFILE_BOOST` (float ≥ 0) — strength of profile-based boosting; 0 disables personalization (default 0.7 for balanced lift).
+- `PROFILE_MIN_EVENTS_FOR_BOOST` (int ≥ 0) — minimum recent interactions required before the full profile boost applies.
+If the user has fewer events, we attenuate the boost.
+- `PROFILE_COLD_START_MULTIPLIER` (0–1) — attenuation factor used when the event count is below the minimum.
+For example, `0.5` halves the boost for sparsely observed users while still nudging cold-start results.

 ### Blending defaults
 - `BLEND_ALPHA`, `BLEND_BETA`, `BLEND_GAMMA` — default weights for popularity/co-vis/embedding.
 Current recommended defaults: 0.25 / 0.35 / 0.40 (front-load embeddings for novel items).